- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Holistic Health & Disordered Eating

-And while weight can be indicative of someone’s health status, the number alone is far from enough information to pass judgment on someone’s overall wellbeing.
-In fact, there are many aspects of health that are reflective of physical condition and overall fitness that have nothing to do with weight.
+While weight can indicate a person’s health status, the number alone is far from enough information to pass judgment on someone’s overall well-being.
+In fact, there are many aspects of health that reflect physical condition and overall fitness that have nothing to do with weight.

-Holistic health is a philosophy that takes these other aspects into account, looking at the overall balance of someone’s habits, lifestyle, and outlook to help determine their overall physical, mental, and emotional wellbeing.
+Holistic health is a philosophy that considers these other aspects, looking at the overall balance of someone’s habits, lifestyle, and outlook to help determine their overall physical, mental, and emotional well-being.

 What is Holistic Health?

-To address these additional considerations, a provider may use a broader range of treatments than a traditional Western doctor may employ, including meditation and mindfulness techniques or suggestions based on ancient Chinese medicine.
-Adequate nutrition, healthy exercise, and stress management techniques may also be employed, to bolster both physical health and psychological wholeness.
+To address these additional considerations, a provider may employ a broader range of treatments than a traditional Western doctor, including meditation and mindfulness techniques or suggestions based on ancient Chinese medicine.
+Adequate nutrition, healthy exercise, and stress management techniques may also be employed to bolster both physical health and psychological wholeness.

 How Does Holistic Health Work?

-Holistic health is a whole-person approach to health, looking at the different factors that add up to create overall wellbeing.
+Holistic health is a whole-person approach to health, looking at the different factors that contribute to creating overall well-being.
+Holistic medical practices are based on six core tenements:2

 - Do no harm